wp-plugins/wp-plugin-info-card/readme.txt

 == Frequently Asked Questions ==

-= Is it cross-browser compatible? =
+= Is the card-flipping effect cross-browser compatible? =

 Yes, it is compatible with most recent browsers, except for Opera (but IE10+ works!)